 New Student Orientation

 In order to register for courses at UTEP, you must go through New Student Orientation.
 Every semester, we organize an ECHS New Student Orientation (NSO) to support you towards this process.
 You are required to attend NSO the semester prior to your enrollment at UTEP.
-For example; if you plan to start at UTEP in Spring 2019, you will need to attend NSO during Fall 2018.
-If you plan to start at UTEP in Fall 2019, you will need to attend NSO during Spring 2019.
+For example; if you plan to start at UTEP in Spring 2021, you will need to attend NSO during Fall 2020.
+If you plan to start at UTEP in Spring 2022, you will need to attend NSO during Fall 2021.

 ECHS NSO sessions normally take place over two full days, from 8:00am to 4:00pm.
 You are required to attend both days in order to meet this requirement.
 For specific dates and other important details, please refer to our Orientation menu/page.